nulogy/nulogy-public-certificates/README.md

 ## Validating the Root Certificate

-It is your responsibility to validate the authenticity of the Nulogy Root certificate you trust.
+It is your responsibility to validate the authenticity of the Root certificate you trust.
 Failing to do so may void your customer agreements and leave you vulnerable to Man in The Middle (MitM) attacks.
 Your Nulogy support representative will be able to help you validate the certificate key's fingerprint over the phone, via Mail, or another acceptable channel.